Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vivado/Finalize_Vivado.md

 # Part 4.
 Import VMA and finalize the design in Vivado

 ### Background for finalizing the design in Vivado
 Import the VMA file into the Vivado project and continue the further development in Vivado to finalize the design in Vivado and export fixed XSA from Vivado.
 If you come across any synthesis or implementation violation, you can resolve that in Vivado.
 This flow is very helpful to continue the hardware development in Vivado.
-Earlier, for any change in the Vivado design you have to export the extensible XSA and sometimes it was challenging to investigate and resolve the sysnthesis or implementation failures during v++ linking stage.
+Earlier, for any change in the Vivado design you have to export the extensible XSA and sometimes it was challenging to investigate and resolve the synthesis or implementation failures during v++ linking stage.

 ### Overview
 This section focus on importing the VMC Subsystem into the Vivado Extensible Platform.